 I’m confident this platform won’t alter the way I write.
 I’ll be striving for interesting phrases, vivid imagery, and new manners of expressing thoughts with or without Instagram.
 If anything, it’ll make me write more, which can only improve my poetry.

-EM: Something that struck me while reading your work is that you seem to reconcile the personal with the observational.
+JK: Something that struck me while reading your work is that you seem to reconcile the personal with the observational.
 I'm thinking particularly of "For Palestine," but more generally each poem really draws out a different kind of nature — more like a normal, if that makes any sense.
 I get the sense of each person's life as part of something greater, from direct imagery of the heart rising in place of the sun in "Polished Silver" to the subtext-made-text of societal pressure in "Lacuna."
 Am I getting close to that "mutable form behind" you're speaking to?

 HC: That's a neat way to think about it.
 When I reference "Inwardly," I take it as Jenny's way of communicating the incommunicable.
 Think about what is given to the mind directly by experience, like hearing water drip from the faucet, feeling the hairs on your arm shift when there's a slight breeze, or loving the emollient qualities of a new night cream.
 Some of these experiences may not be transferred fluidly from the initial impression to the communicated idea.
 I believe that poets try to defy the notion that sometimes there are no words.
 When I try to pen loss, there are so many inexpressible feelings.
 That's what writing is for me these days, more inexpression than expression.

-EM: Heather it's been so thrilling to have this opportunity to speak with you.
+JK: Heather it's been so thrilling to have this opportunity to speak with you.
 Part of what I loved most about doing my undergrad was getting to read books I'd never otherwise touch.
 So if you had to recommend something to me right now, what would it be?

 HC: It’s been a pleasure.
 The first thing that came to my mind was Anne Carson’s Autobiography of Red.
 I give so many copies away I never have one for myself.